MicrosoftDocs/sql-docs/docs/sql-server/what-s-new-in-sql-server-ver15.md

 - Set these defaults using the `ELEVATE_ONLINE` and `ELEVATE_RESUMABLE` database scoped configuration options.
 Both options will cause the engine to automatically elevate supported operations to index online or resumable execution.
 You can enable the following behaviors using these options:

-  - `FAIL_UNSUPPORTED` option allows to execute all index operations online or resumable and fail index operations that are not supported for online or resumable.
+  - `FAIL_UNSUPPORTED` option allows all index operations online or resumable and fail index operations that are not supported for online or resumable.
-  - `WHEN_SUPPPORTED` option allows to execute supported operations online or resumable and run index unsupported operations offline or non-resumable.
+  - `WHEN_SUPPPORTED` option allows supported operations online or resumable and run index unsupported operations offline or non-resumable.
   - `OFF` option allows the current behavior of executing all index operations offline and non-resumable unless explicitly specified in the DDL statement.

 To override the default setting, include the ONLINE or RESUMABLE option in the index create and rebuild commands.